wireapp/wire-server-deploy/offline/instrument_monitoring.md

 ```bash
 d helm upgrade --install ingress-nginx-controller ./charts/ingress-nginx-controller --values ./values/ingress-nginx-controller/values.yaml
 ```
-Note: After the helm upgrade it might happen that the ingress is scheduled to a different node () which will cause drop of the outbound traffic and you will get a 503 error.
+Note: After the helm upgrade it might happen that the ingress is scheduled to a different node which may cause the drop of the outbound traffic and you will get a 503 error.
 To resolve that please follow the [Incoming SSL Traffic section](./docs_ubuntu_22.04.md#incoming-ssl-traffic).

 #### Scrape the metrics from the wire services